-- Tamiflu is approved for prevention of flu in people 1 year old and older.
+- Tamiflu is approved for prevention of flu in people ages 1 and older.
 It can be used to treat the flu in patients as young as 2 weeks old.

-- Relenza is approved to treat flu in people 7 years old and older and to prevent flu in people 5 years old and older.
+- Relenza is approved to treat flu in people ages 7 and older and to prevent flu in people ages 5 and older.

 Tamiflu and Relenza works best if given within 48 hours of the onset of flu symptoms.
-These flu drugs can decrease the duration of the flu by one to two days if used within this early time period.
-They are usually given for about five days.
+These flu drugs can often decrease the duration of the flu by one to two days if used within this early time period.
+They are usually given for about five days to treat the flu.